splunk/splunk-operator/docs/Ingress.md

     - "splunk.example.com"
 ```

-*Please note: this configuration requires that `outputs.conf` on your forwarders
+*Please note*: this TLS example requires that `outputs.conf` on your forwarders
 includes the parameter `tlsHostname = splunk.example.com`.
-Istio requires this TLS
+Istio requires this
-parameter to be defined for it to know which `VirtualService` to route to.
-If this
+TLS header to be defined for it to know which indexers to forward the traffic
-is not defined, your forwarders will fail to connect.*
+to.
+If this parameter is not defined, your forwarder connections will fail.

-If you only have one indexer cluster that you would like Istio to route all S2S
+If you only have one indexer cluster that you would like to use for all S2S
-traffic to, you can optionally replace "splunk.example.com" in the above examples
+traffic, you can optionally replace `splunk.example.com` in the above examples
-with "*".
-In this case, you do not have to set `tlsHostname` in `outputs.conf` on
+with the wildcard `*`.
+When you use this wildcard, you do not have to set the
-your forwarders.
+`tlsHostname` parameter in `outputs.conf` on your forwarders.